floriankraemer/floriankraemer.github.io/_posts/2025-10-20-Microservices-are-rarely-what-you-need.markdown

 Enforcing this separation through compiler checks or architectural constraint tools (like ArchUnit in Java or custom linters) prevents the code from devolving into a tightly coupled "big ball of mud," ensuring that each module can be developed and potentially extracted independently later on.

 Though the same is true for Microservices, just that your boundaries become your network calls, your deployment units.
-It is easier to enforce the boundaries, because now they are physical boundaries, for different teams but you will still suffer terrible from badly sliced boundaries if you don't get them right.
+It is easier to enforce the boundaries, because now they are physical boundaries, for different teams but you will still suffer terribly from badly sliced boundaries if you don't get them right.

 ## Conclusion